zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/10-executing-post-upgrade-tasks.md

 > **Note:** If you migrated from a sharded environment during your data upgrade, then you must make more adjustments to your configurations to complete the transition to virtual instances.
 See the [Upgrade and Update Properties](./97-upgrading-a-sharded-environment.md#Upgrade-and-Update-Properties) section for more information.

-## Set Up Elasticsearch and Re-index Search Indexes
+## Set Up a Search Engine and Re-index Search Indexes

 Re-enable search indexing by removing the following property from `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config`: